|Process Servers for New York City: |

 York do not require process servers to be licensed.

-Contrary to widely held popular beliefs wrongly promoted by newspapers and television, service of process must not be effected by using
+Contrary to widely held popular beliefs wrongly promoted by newspapers, film and television, service of process must not be effected by using

 tricks (E.g. : Disguise yourself as a nun and serve the evasive priest who is hiding in church or announce yourself as the pizza delivery guy in

 order to get the defendant to open the entrance door of her home) and process servers do not need to get the recipients' signatures in order